Guqin: Strings

 Although most contemporary players use nylon-wrapped metal strings, some argue that nylon-wrapped metal strings cannot replace silk strings for their refinement of tone.
 Additionally, nylon-wrapped metal strings can cause damage to the wood of old qins.
 Many traditionalists feel that the sound of the fingers of the left hand sliding on the strings to be a distinctive feature of qin music.
 The modern nylon-wrapped metal strings were very smooth in the past, but are now slightly modified in order to capture these sliding sounds.

 Around 2007, a new type of strings were produced made of mostly a nylon core coiled with nylon like the metal-nylon strings, possibly in imitation of Western catgut strings.
 The sound is similar to the metal-nylon strings but without the metallic tone to them (one of the main reasons why traditionalists do not like the metal-nylon strings).
 The nylon strings can be tuned to standard pitch without breaking and can sustain their tuning whatever the climate, unlike silk.
 The strings have various names in China, but they are advertised as sounding like silk strings prior to the 1950s, when silk string production stopped.

 Traditionally, the strings were wrapped around the goose feet, but a device has been invented, which is a block of wood attached to the goose feet, with pins similar to those used to tune the guzheng protruding out at the sides, so one can string and tune the qin using a tuning wrench.
-This is good for those who lack the physical strength to pull and add tension to the strings when wrapping the ends around the goose feet.
-However, the tuning device looks rather unsightly and thus many qin players prefer the traditional manner of tuning; many also feel that the strings should be firmly wrapped around the goose feet in order that the sound may be "grounded" into the qin; and some feel that the device which covers the phoenix pond sound hole has a negative effect on the sound volume and quality.